Skip to Content

-Patients with primary myelofibrosis may have symptoms of anemia.
+Patients with primary myelofibrosis may have signs or symptoms of anemia.
 Anemia is usually treated with transfusion of red blood cells to relieve symptoms and improve quality of life.
 In addition, anemia may be treated with:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with primary myelofibrosis.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

 Treatment of essential thrombocythemia in patients younger than 60 years who have no signs or symptoms and an acceptable platelet count is usually watchful waiting.
 Treatment of other patients may include the following: